NavyaShiva/academic-kickstart/content/project/Twitter-Sentimental-Analysis/index.md

 ---
 title: Twitter Sentiment Analysis
 summary: Built a logistic regression model and gradient descent from scratch to find the best parameters that fit the model.
 Performed binary sentiment classification to classify the tweet as good or bad by using TF-IDF as the feature.

 tags:
 - ML
-- NLP
+- Healthcare Projects
 date: "2020-07-02T00:00:00Z"

 # Optional external URL for project (replaces project detail page).